amjoshuamichael/cxc/README.md

 # cxc

 `cxc` is an experimental scripting language designed from the ground up for speed: both of writing code, and of running code.
 It is built to be used as a scripting language with Rust as its host, and as such, it is designed for full interoperability with a simple api.
+Also as a scripting language, compile times are much shorter than they would be in other compiled languages.
 Syntax is concise and low-level intention is inferred, not explicitly stated by the programmer.
 Like Rust, `cxc` compiles down to [LLVM](llvm.org) and then to machine code.
 This makes for code that reads simply, but runs quickly.

 This repository contians the compiler.
 The compiler uses [inkwell](https://github.com/TheDan64/inkwell), so if you wish to contribute, ensure you have LLVM installed, and the subdirectories `llvm/includes` and `llvm/bin` both in your path.